DmitryPMI/ReshuegeParser/README.md

-# parser_reshuege
+# Parser for reshuege service

+**This projects may be useful for teachers**

-Delete links and solutions in EGE online test
+ - Deletes links and solutions in EGE online test

-Using requests and bs4 ro remove links and solutions.
+ - Using requests and bs4 ro remove links and solutions.

-parser.py - ready script
+ - parser.py is a ready script

-.ipynb - description
+ - .ipynb is a description